mapattacker/cheatsheets/cmd.md

-### Cron Job
+### Cron Job in Mac

 http://www.nncron.ru/help/EN/working/cron-format.htm

-Key thing is to store the cronjob statement into a file called crontab at the root
+Key thing is to store the cronjob statement into a file called crontab at the root.
+Add `MAILTO=""` to the top so that email will not be sent to the terminal.

 ```
 * * * * *  command to execute